KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 I was on a plane basically doing all this research, so it gave me a solid 6 hours of time on research what exactly a carrier board is and how everything works, but I've only just scratched the surface.

+## Day 2 - Linux, linux and linux

+Before I wanted to dive more into this project, I wanted to understand some of the software behind what I'm actually doing.
+I came across this insanely cool resource called https://www.thirtythreeforty.net/series/mastering-embedded-linux/ which teaches Linux embedded systems from a very high level standpoint.

+The reason I wanted to look into this, is to understand what goes into making a compute module.
+You see, you need the RAM, storage, boot ROM, SoC and peripherals to make the board, like USB, UART, SPI, ADC, etc. All the basically combined to form a compute module.

+On the software side, it looks something like the bootloader -> linux -> the ssh server, web server, interface, programs anything the user can interact with or run on.
+So you basically boot your device into linux, and then you can interact with the miniature filesystem that you have access to, it's like a mini computer.

+Now you're probably wondering, what's an SoC...
+SoC stands for System on Chip, it's basically a complete system squeezed onto a tiny piece of silicon.
+On the SoC, you'll find:
+- The CPU
+- Sometimes accelerators like an NPU, GPU, DSP, etc.
+- I/O controllers
+- Peripherals
+- Sometimes other things like bluetooth/wifi, security, an SoC can have *anything*

+But anyways, let's go over some of the core parts...

+The CPU is the brain of the SoC, I could talk for years about how the CPU works, but it basically executes the instructions of your programs.

+The accelerators are specialized parts of the chips that are really good at specific things like training AI, or math, for example, a GPU is really good at math and AI, a DSP is really good at audio and video acceleration, these can also be on an SoC.